 - Tracking your medical costs and organizing medical records to provide proof of your injuries

 - Determining the value of your lost wages and lost earning potential

 - Building a case for wrongful death if you lost a family member to a drunk driver

 - Supporting you and your family throughout the process

 It's important to understand that even if the driver who caused your crash did not exceed the legal limit of 0.08% BAC, they could still be held accountable for your damages.
 Our team will fight to prove that the driver was negligent in their actions, even if they are not guilty of a DUI under Virginia law.

 How Dulaney Lauer Thomas Can Help You

-If you have been hurt, or if you have lost a loved one in a Virginia drunk driving crash, then we encourage you to contact an experienced Virginia drunk driving accident lawyer today at 540-341-0007 or 888-907-2631 for a FREE consultation about your rights.
+If you have been hurt or a loved one has been killed in a Virginia drunk driving crash, then we encourage you to contact an experienced Virginia drunk driving accident lawyer today at 540-341-0007 or 888-907-2631 for a FREE consultation about your rights.